CDuenas/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-display:inline allows you to place multiple items on the same "line" of a page
+display:inline allows you to place multiple items on the same "line" of a page whereas display:block does not allow for any html elements to be next to it.

 3. What are the 4 areas of the box model?